JakeMcAllen/Decentralized-Crowdfunding-dApp-Backend/README.md

 npm run compile
 ```

-To deploy locally on Ganache run.
+To deploy locally on Ganache.

 ```bash
 npm run deploy-dev
 ```

-To run a script locally run.
+To run locally a script.

 ```bash
 npm run script-dev
 ```

-To run tests locally run.
+To run some tests locally.

 ```bash
 npm run test-dev